-A shelter-in-place notification may come from several sources, including St. Mary's University Police, Residence Life staff members, other University employees, the federal, state or local government, San Antonio Police, or other authorities utilizing the University's emergency communications tools.
+A shelter-in-place notification may come from several sources, including St. Mary's University Police, Residence Life staff members, other University employees, the federal, state, or local government, San Antonio Police, or other authorities utilizing the University's emergency communications tools.
 No matter where you are, the basic steps of shelter-in-place will generally remain the same.
 Should the need ever arise; follow these steps, unless instructed otherwise by emergency personnel:

 - If you are inside, stay where you are.
 Collect any emergency shelter-in-place supplies and a telephone/cellular phone to be used in case of emergency.
 If you are outdoors, proceed into the closest building quickly or follow instructions from emergency personnel on the scene. - Locate a room to shelter inside.
 It should be an interior room, above ground level, and without windows or with the least number of windows.
 If there is a large group of people inside a particular building, several rooms may be necessary. - Shut and lock all windows (tighter seal) and close exterior doors. - Turn off air conditioners, heaters, and fans, if possible - Close vents to ventilation systems, if possible.
-(University staff will turn off the ventilation as quickly as possible.) - Make a list of the people with you and ask someone (Residence Life staff, faculty, or other staff) to call the list in to St. Mary's University Police so they know where you are sheltering.
-If only students are present, one of the students should call in the list. - Turn on a radio or TV and listen for further instructions. - Make yourself comfortable. - Keep your phone with you for further emergency alerts and news from the University.
+(University staff will turn off the ventilation as quickly as possible.)

+- Make a list of the people with you and ask someone (Residence Life staff, faculty, or other staff) to call the list in to St. Mary's University Police so they know where you are sheltering.
+If only students are present, one of the students should call in the list. - Turn on a radio or TV and listen for further instructions, if available. - Turn sounds of on cellular phone, but monitor for instructions and updates. - Make yourself comfortable.